ondrej-vana/sql-projects/misc/AndroidSQLite.md

 ## Context

-My partner maintains a long-running music library on her phone where the order of acquisition and listening functions as a kind of personal timeline, relying on the file system's timestamps.
+My friend maintains a long-running music library on her phone where the order of acquisition and listening functions as a kind of personal timeline, relying on the file system's timestamps.
 After moving ~500 audio files from internal storage to an SD card, virtually every file now showed the same creation date, and any music player sorting by date added/modified became meaningless.
 One destructive step (bulk move) thus erased her personal history of musical discovery.

 ## The Problem